sandipsahoo2k2/my/howtos/markdown.md

   - link pointing to a file in the root level

 [This file resides in the /hubby folder](/hubby/projects.md)
-  - Link pointing to a file inside folder
+  - Link pointing to a file inside folder (without . will look at the base as relative path) So always try to use . for all relative paths for internal files.

 [This file resides in the /hubby/math folder](./hubby/math/list1.md)
-  - Link pointing to a file inside nested folder
+  - Link pointing to a file inside and nested folders

 ### External links
 These are the links which are fully qualified domains